stoplightio/vscode-spectral/CONTRIBUTING.md

 # Just checked out, restore packages!
 yarn

-# Do a full clean, compile, test cycle.
+# Do a full clean, compile, test and package cycle.
 node make.js all

+# Do a full clean, compile, test and package cycle (for local testing only).
+node make.js allDev

 # Clean - you'll need to run `yarn` after this.
 node make.js clean